 - If you have more time, consider completing a circular route – first, take the ferry over to Vancouver Island (Powell River to Comox) and then back to the Lower Mainland via Departure Bay, Nanaimo.

-Looking to book a romantic stay on the Sunshine Coast?
+Book these romantic places to stay on the Sunshine Coast

 Adventure in your inbox

 Subscribe to our monthly email newsletter and receive a round-up of our latest outdoor adventures plus other exciting beyond the beaten path destinations

 Check out these recently published posts: